a16n-dev/react-dialog-async/README.md

 > yarn add react-dialog-async
 ```

+# Quick Start
-then wrap your application in the `DialogProvider` component:
+Start by wrapping your application in the `DialogProvider` component:

 ```js
 // src/index.js